-By September, 2019 the district will be completely 1:1, and we will have a device available for every student in grades K-12.
 We are offering several Parkland Academy workshops to help staff leverage these devices fully, and understand how they can facilitate transformative learning experiences for our students.
 Technology paraprofessionals and tech mentors in every building will help to provide critical support.

 Personalized computing is a model in which every student has his/her own personal learning device.
 The benefits of this approach include: